tarwn/lessthandot-hugo/blogs/content/posts/2017-03-23-learning-elixir-and-phoenix-getting-a-handle-on-the-language.md

   Note: I'm just getting started, so this is not an expert post on the best way to learn Elixir, but closer to a log of the most useful things I used along the way.
 As I gain experience I'll likely have to revisit earlier assumptions and correct myself.
 </div>

-As I stated before, my goal is to get from “barely able to read it” to “able to ship readable, idiomatic, testable apps”.
+As I stated before, my goal is to get from "barely able to read it" to "able to ship readable, idiomatic, testable apps".
 This is the path I took, including problems and successes I ran into along the way.
 The links I include are probably less than 5% of what I actually read and tried, this is the distilled set I think helped me the most.

 # Getting Started – the interactive console